 PREAMBLE

-The Council is an Ontario Coalition of voluntary organizations which are committed to achieving global development in a peaceful and healthy environment, with social justice, human dignity and participation for all.
+The Ontario Council for International Cooperation (OCIC) is an expanding community of Ontario-based international cooperation and global citizenship-focused organizations, institutions, and individual associate members committed to working for global for social justice, human dignity and participation for all.

-The Council supports the work of its members through networking, leadership, information, training, coordination, and represents their interests when dealing with the government and others.
+As a Council, OCIC strives to increase the effectiveness and collective impact of all our members’ efforts to promote universal, sustainable development.
+OCIC is committed to principles of fair and equitable cooperative international development and promotes public engagement that helps Canadians develop a global perspective and take action for social justice.

 OBJECTIVES

-The objectives of the Council shall be to promote and mobilize greater participation in assisting international development.
+The objectives of the Council shall be to promote and mobilize greater participation in universal sustainable development.
 In connection with the foregoing:

-to create and sustain a strong and dynamic coalition of non-profit Ontario organizations engaged in international development through overseas and domestic programs, development education, and other appropriate activities;
+to create and sustain a strong and dynamic coalition of members engaged in international cooperation through international and domestic programs, global citizenship and public engagement efforts, and other appropriate activities;

-to consistently reflect in all of the Council’s policies, activities and services, the principal philosophies embodied in Mission and Charter of developmentvalues;
+to consistently reflect in all of the Council’s policies, programs, projects and services, the principal philosophies embodied in OCIC’s Mission, Vision, Mandate and values;

 to facilitate effective member networking;